Chalmers University of Technology: Rankings and reputation

-In 2018, a benchmarking report from MIT ranked Chalmers top 10 in the world of engineering education, while in 2020, the World University Research Rankings placed Chalmers 12th in the world based on the evaluation of three key research aspects, namely research multi-disciplinarity, research impact, and research cooperativeness.
+In 2018, a report from MIT ranked Chalmers among the world’s top 10 institutions for engineering education, while in 2020, the World University Research Rankings placed Chalmers 12th globally.

+In the 2026 Global Employability University Ranking, published by Emerging, Chalmers was ranked 95th in the world, while in 2025, EngiRank ranked Chalmers 7th among engineering institutions in Europe.

-Additionally, in 2022 the U-Multirank characterized Chalmers as a top performing university across various indicators (i.e., teaching & learning, research, knowledge transfer and international orientation) with the highest number of ‘A’ (very good) scores on the institutional level for Sweden.
+Additionally, in 2019 the U-Multirank characterized Chalmers as a top performing university.

 Finally, in 2011, the International Professional Ranking of Higher Education Institutions, which is established on the basis of the number of alumni holding a post of chief executive officer (CEO) or equivalent in one of the Fortune Global 500 companies, Chalmers ranked 38th in the world, ranking 1st in Sweden and 15th in Europe.